 A Constant Evolution

 As the NFL learns more about player health and safety, the league evaluates and changes rules to evolve the game and try to improve protections for players.
-Since 2002 alone, the NFL has made 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.
+Since 2002 alone, the NFL has made over 50 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.

 - Made permanent the kickoff rule changes that were implemented during the 2018 season.